ryanwevans/a-peek-behind-the-link-v-000/README.md

 how the _trigger word_ relates to an external resource in a simple `String`?
 Below we'll explore Tim Berners-Lee's approach.

-## How Tim Bernes Lee solved the problem
+## How Tim Berners-Lee Solved the Problem

-Tim Bernes Lee developed an annotation language named Hypertext Markup Language (HTML).
-This language allows us to annotate (markup in HTML parlance) information.

-HTML is a language to define and describe data.
-HTML provides a number of built-in content classifications (different types of data) which are expressed using tags.
+Tim Berners-Lee developed an annotation language named Hypertext Markup Language (HTML).
+HTML is a language to create content _as well as_ describe the _meaning_ of certain blocks of text by "wrapping" the text in "tags" or built-in content classifications (different types of data).
 Each tag broadly defines the marked-up content.
-Tags then have attributes which further describe the specific occurrence of a tag (a type of data).
+Slight variations between usages of a tag can be captured by providing a specific _tag_ with an _attribute_.

+These terms might seem abstract, but should become clearer with an example.

-Anatomy of an HTML tag:
+## Anatomy of an HTML Tag

 ```html
 <opening tag content-attribute=attribute value>
     Content
 </closing tag> <!-- its a closing tag because the tag name begins with a '/'.
 By the way, this is an HTML comment -->
 ```

+To return to our question, how do we "link" data in HTML?

 In our case, we want to describe a link between two pieces of information.
 If were to Google [how to define a link with html]()